mariliabraz/mariliabraz.github.io/README.md

-# Marilia Franco | Frontend Developer 🚀
+# Marilia Braz | Frontend Developer 🚀

 Welcome to my portfolio!
 This GitHub repository hosts the code for my personal website, built with React and SCSS, showcasing my projects, skills, and experience as a frontend developer.